Huntonion/vending-machine-helper/README.md

    awsModule:require('aws-sdk') //add this line
 },
 ```
-And copy back the file into the container.
+And copy back the file into the volume.
 ```
 Docker cp settings.js nodered_VMH:/data/settings.js
 ```